 The course is aimed at those with serious intentions of becoming beekeepers, but with little or no knowledge of beekeeping.
-The course runs on alternate Tuesday evenings each month from February to April, starting at 7.00pm and are be held at Luddington Village Hall, near Stratford-upon-Avon.
+The Course runs on alternate Tuesday evenings each month from February to April, starting at 7.00pm and is to be held at Luddington Village Hall, near Stratford-upon-Avon.

 |Week 1||Different hive types and their parts.
 The siting of an apiary.
 Equipment,